Graded Expectations: Betti numbers and anti-lecture hall compositions of random threshold graphs: The Combinatorial Mappings

 \begin{theorem}[Theorem 3.2, \cite{DE09}] If $G$ is a chordal graph, then where the sum runs over every $(k+1)$-element subset $W$ of $V(G)$. \end{theorem}

-The formula in Theorem~\ref{thm:DE} is combinatorial in nature and bijective when restricted to threshold graphs \cite{ES13}; however, it can be rather cumbersome to work with since calculating the full Betti sequence involves summing over all the subsets of $V(G)$, and counting connected components of induced subgraphs is not always straightforward.
+The formula in Theorem~\ref{thm:DE}, which applies to threshold graphs since threshold graphs are chordal, is combinatorial in nature and bijective when restricted to threshold graphs \cite{ES13}.
+However, it can be rather cumbersome to work with since calculating the full Betti sequence involves summing over all the subsets of $V(G)$, and counting connected components of induced subgraphs is not always straightforward.
 Below, we introduce a new purely combinatorial formula for the Betti sequence of a threshold graph $T$ based on the $\beta$-labeling of $\overline{T}$, which also has the advantage that the summation is over the non-edges of $T$.

 \begin{theorem} If $T$ is a threshold graph on $n+1$ vertices, then where $E^\beta_k(\overline{T}) = \{ uv \notin E(T) \ | \ k \in \ell_\beta(uv) \}$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:Betti-direct}] We prove that the formula satisfies the recursive formulae in Lemma~\ref{lem:betti-shift}.
 There are two initial cases for $n =1$.
 For the graph $T = T(1,\emptyset)$, $E^\beta_1(\overline{T}) = \emptyset$; so the proposed formula gives $\beta_1(T) = 0$.
 For the graph $T = T(1,\{1\})$, $i_T(0) = 1$, $i_T(1) = 0$, and $E^\beta_1(\overline{T}) = \{\{0,1\}\}$; so the proposed formula gives $\beta_1(T) = \binom{1}{1}\binom{0}{0} = 1$.
 Now suppose the proposed formula is true for threshold graph $T = T(n,\sigma)$; we will show that it holds for $T_\delta$ and $T_\iota$ as well.